kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 ### When to track `volumeClaimTemplates` in `ControllerRevision`

-The current design tracks volumeClaimTemplates in ControllerRevision only when `volumeClaimUpdatePolicy` is set to `InPlace`.
+The current design tracks volumeClaimTemplates in ControllerRevision only when `volumeClaimUpdateStrategy` is set to `InPlace`.

 There are two reasons:
-1. We want a new revision to trigger the rollout when `volumeClaimUpdatePolicy` is changed from `OnClaimDelete` to `InPlace`.
+1. We want a new revision to trigger the rollout when `volumeClaimUpdateStrategy` is changed from `OnClaimDelete` to `InPlace`.
 2. We want to avoid updating all the Pods under any StatefulSet at once when the feature-gate is enabled, to avoid overloading the control-plane.

 If we track volumeClaimTemplates whenever the feature-gate is enabled, we violate all these reasons.